Why Most AI Answering Services Require Manual Setup

 Customisation happens through conversation, not code.
 Instead of editing configuration files, you tell the system 'when someone asks about emergency weekend service, let them know we charge a $200 callout fee on top of hourly rates.'
 The AI translates this instruction into appropriate call handling.

 Ongoing updates stay simple.
-When you add a new service, post it on your website or social media.
+When you add a new service, post it on your website or social profiles.
 The system periodically refreshes its knowledge, picking up changes automatically.
 You don't manually update the AI every time your business evolves.

 How Does This Compare to Agency-Provided AI Services?